izhangit/My-Own-DIctionary-in-Pyhton/README.md

-# My-Own-Dictionary-in-Pyhton
+# My Own Dictionary in Pyhton
 # Dictionary with json.file

-A simple dictionary with their own definition.
+A simple dictionary with their own definition..

 # Program O/P